- Platform specific guides

 - SQLite - Self-contained, serverless, zero-configuration, transactional SQL database engine.
 Used for accessing sqlite/mbtiles datasets.
 You may need these tips to create the necessary .lib file from the .def and .dll files included in the Windows binaries: http://eli.thegreenplace.net/2009/09/23/compiling-sqlite-on-windows

-QT_ - Cross-platform UI framework.
+QT_ 5.4 or later - Cross-platform UI framework.
 Used to built the osgEarthQt support library, which is useful (though not required) for building Qt applications that us osgEarth.
 Point the

 QT_QMAKE_EXECUTABLECMake variable to the

 qmake.exeyou want to use and CMake will populate all the other QT variables.